-Managing your stress
+Manage your stress

 Stress isn’t just an emotion, it’s actually a physical condition too.

-Healthy body, healthy mind
+Think healthy body, healthy mind

 Your body has to recover after exercise, which usually leads to a good night’s sleep — and being well rested opens up its own assortment of benefits.
 When you routinely get enough sleep, you’ll be more likely to:

-- Get sick less often
+- Get ill less often

 - Lower your risk of complex health concerns, including diabetes and heart issues.

-2. Boost your self-esteem
+2. A self-esteem boost

-3. Tune up your brain power
+3. Improved brain power

-Strengthen your social bonds at David Lloyd Clubs
+Strengthen your social bonds

-Whether you form lasting friendships with familiar faces in your weekly cycling class, chat with old friends over a game of tennis, or regularly check in with a Personal Trainer to get more from your session, the social aspect of your in-Club experience is every bit as vital as the physical benefits.
-We encourage “Clubs within Clubs” across our health clubs, supporting everything from regular coffee mornings and quiz nights, to book clubs and family pool parties.
+Socialising is an important part of the David Lloyd Clubs experience, whether you form lasting friendships with familiar faces in your weekly cycling class, chat with old friends over a game of tennis, or regularly check in with a Personal Trainer to get more from your session.
+We encourage ‘Clubs within Clubs’ across our health clubs, supporting everything from regular coffee mornings and quiz nights, to book clubs and family pool parties.